OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-12.md

 ## 1 Samuel 12:5

-He said to them, “The Lord is witness against you, and His anointed is witness this day, that you have not found anything in my hand.”
+He addressed them, saying, “The Lord and His anointed are witnesses today that you have found nothing in my possession.”
-And they said, “He is witness.”
+And they responded, “He is witness.”

 ---